Magulak/Magulak/README.md

-- 👋 Hi, I’m @Magulak
+- 👋 Hi, I’m @Magulak (Cezary Zdrojewski)
 - 👀 I’m interested in cool projects that will help me improve myself
 - 🌱 I’m currently learning Python and AI
-- 💞️ I’m looking to collaborate on any project that is within my skills reach or a little bit above my skills
+- 💞️ I’m looking to collaborate on projects that are a little bit above my comfort zone.
 - 📫 How to reach me:
 - zdrojewski.czarek@gmai.com